1mTojii/BlueTeam-tools/1. bruteforce tool - brutesentry/brutesentry/README.md

 # BruteSentry

-A lightweight brute-force login detector.
+A lightweight bruteforce login detector.
 Feed it an auth log and it flags IPs hammering login attempts, scores severity, and can export results or fire a webhook alert — with zero external dependencies.